 Muju Firefly Festival

-The Muju Firefly Festival happens every fall in Muju which is a natural habitat for fireflies.
+The Muju Firefly Festival happens every fall in Muju, a natural habitat for fireflies.
 This is because Muju also has marsh snails which the fireflies feed on.
-There are many activities during the Muju Firefly Festival, however, the must-see attraction is the night walk which really showcases the fireflies.
+There are many activities during the Muju Firefly Festival; however, the must-see is the night walk showcasing the fireflies.
 The festival lasts 9 days and occurs between August 31 – September 8.
-It is best to go September 3-4 which is when the fireflies are at their max capacity.
-In addition to the night nature walk, remember to also check out dance performances, talent shows, taekwondo exhibitions, trout catching by the river, and flying lanterns.
+It is best to go September 3-4 when the fireflies are at their max capacity.
+In addition to the night nature walk, remember to check out dance performances, talent shows, taekwondo exhibitions, trout catching by the river, and flying lanterns.

 Address: 326-17, Hanpungnu-ro, Muju-gun, Jeollabuk-do